Chart Color Schemes

 Cultural Diversity

 Bellevue's cultural diversity was found to be above average, with 10.4% of its population speaking a language other than English at home and 24.1% born overseas.
-The dominant religion in Bellevue is Christianity, comprising 41.5% of the population.
+The dominant religion in Bellevue is Christianity, making up 41.5% of the population.
 Notably, the category 'Other' comprises 0.7% of Bellevue's population, compared to 2.4% across Greater Perth.

 Frequently Asked Questions - Diversity